rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 > It can also do something different every time.
 >
 > It is backward compatible to change the specification from making no guarantees (UB) to guaranteeing something (not UB).
-> That is, Rust source code is not allowed to rely on UB being UB forever and therefore something that cannot ever happen, because that can change.
+> That is, Rust source code is not allowed to rely on UB being UB forever.

 #### Soundness (of code / of a library)
 [soundness]: #soundness-of-code--of-a-library